Show choir: Appearance

+Band

-The choir usually has a backup band ("pit" or "combo" if it includes a horn section) providing instrumental music to complement the singers' voices.
-Instrumentation selection often varies between choirs and even from one group's song selection to another, but a common show choir band consists of trumpets, trombone, alto/soprano sax, tenor sax, piano, and synthesizer, guitar, bass, auxiliary percussion, and a drumset.
-Some bands even include violins or cellos if the piece requires it.
-The size of the pit ensemble may vary greatly, but as a common rule of thumb, larger show choirs typically have larger bands to accompany them (anywhere from 3 musicians upwards of 30 in bigger schools).
-The band is usually not visually featured, but, occasionally, a show will bring out members of the band onstage to accentuate thematic elements in the show.
+The choir usually has a backup band (often called the "show band", "pit" or "combo" if it includes a horn section) providing instrumental music to accompany the singers' voices.
+Instrumentation selection often varies between choirs and even from one group's song selection to another, but a common show choir band consists of trumpets, trombone, alto/soprano sax, tenor sax, piano, and synthesizer, guitar, bass, auxiliary percussion, and a drum set.
+Bands may include other instruments such as violin or cello if their show requires it.
+The band is usually situated behind the performance area for the singer/dancers, but occasionally, a group will bring out members of the band onstage to accentuate thematic elements in the show.

+Stage crew

 A "tech crew" or "stage crew" is also standard with most show choirs.
-They handle things like lighting, sound, and the stage setup.
-During a show, the crew may have a great number of responsibilities, including helping performers change costumes, managing props, handing out microphones, running special effects, and other duties set out in the design of the show.
+A stage crew is composed of stage hands who handle aspects such as lighting, sound, and the stage setup.
+During a show, crew members' responsibilities include tasks such as helping performers change costumes, managing props, handing out microphones, running special effects, and other duties set out in the design of the show.